grantchen2003/insight-cli/README.md

 ## Installation

-<p>Before installing the insight-cli, ensure that you have Python version 3.6+ and PIP version 3+.
-If not, consider upgrading to the latest version. </p>
+<p>Before installing the insight-cli, ensure that you have Python version 3.6+ and PIP version 3+.</p>
 <p>To install the insight-cli globally, run the following command:</p>

 ```bash
 pip install insight-cli
 ```

-<p>To ensure the the insight-cli was successfully installed, You can check your insight-cli version by running: </p>
+<p>To ensure the insight-cli was successfully installed, check your insight-cli version by running: </p>

 ```bash
 insight --version